 Renting a Campervan or Motorhome Vs. Renting a Car and Staying in a Hotel, Airbnb, etc.

-Which is cheaper, campervan rental or car rental and staying in a hotel, hostel or Airbnb?
+Which is cheaper, a campervan rental or car rental, or staying in a hotel, hostel, or Airbnb?
 It’s a question we receive all the time!
 Despite campervan rentals being associated with travelling New Zealand on a budget, is it really that cheap?
 We compare campervan rental and car rental (plus staying in accommodation) in this complete budget breakdown.

 The below article purely focuses on the cost of campervan rental vs. car rental and staying in accommodations.
 For more factors to compare, such as how many people are travelling in your group and the ease of driving, check out our other article, Should You Rent a Campervan or Car in New Zealand?